 Team leader Jim Coyle trained 'Rock', one of the first search dogs in the area.
 Rescuers with search dogs in the Lakes now have their own organisation Lake District Mountain Rescue Search Dogs.

 New advance base opened at Gatesgarth Farm.
 The farm was usually one of the first places to receive information if an accident had occurred in the Buttermere valley.

-The Team starts using pagers to callout Team members when there's an incident.
-Very different to the 1950s... "when there was a callout a policeman would either walk or ride on his bike to where we lived and tell us we were needed".
+The Team starts using pagers to alert Team members of an incident.
+Very different to the 1950s... "when there was a call-out, a policeman would either walk or ride on his bike to where we lived and tell us we were needed".

 An appeal was launched to fund a new HQ in Cockermouth.